Ghovkg02/EduVox/README.md

 ## About

 The project focuses on leveraging technology to create new courses, personalize existing ones, and enhance the assessment process, ultimately contributing to the development of 21st-century skills in students.
-AutoTalker, a component of TAP, showcases the capabilities of AI in generating lip-synced videos from text prompts and images, enhancing the overall educational experience for students.
+Eduvox, a component of TAP, showcases the capabilities of AI in generating lip-synced videos from text prompts and images, enhancing the overall educational experience for students.

 It utilizes several libraries, including: